trofi/trofi.github.io.gen/posts/275-nixpkgs-bootstrap-deep-dive.md

 wrong.

-I'll sort them out here to clarify why version skew happens and how we could fix it using existing bootstrap framework in `nixpksg`.
+I'll sort them out here to clarify why version skew happens and how we could fix it using existing bootstrap framework in `nixpkgs`.

 ## Bootstrap debugging tips